 - Send blood and other samples to the laboratory for analysis.

-The phlebotomist works with a wide variety of people, including medical professionals and patients from different backgrounds.
-Therefore, you will mostly find phlebotomy technicians in hospitals (state, local, or private) and in medical and diagnostic laboratories.
+The Phlebotomist works with a wide variety of people, including medical professionals and patients from different backgrounds.
+Therefore, you will mostly find phlebotomy technicians in hospitals (state, local, or private) and medical and diagnostic laboratories.

 In addition to these places, you will also find them in ambulatory health care services, blood donation centres, doctor’s offices, and outpatient centres.